kubernetes-sigs/gateway-api/geps/x.md

 It's a sunny Wednesday afternoon, and the lead microservices developer for Evil Genius Cupcakes is windsurfing.
-Work has been eating Jane alive for the past two and a half weeks, but after successfully deploying version 3.6.0 of the `baker` service that morning, she left early to try to unwind a bit.
+Work has been eating Jane alive for the past two and a half weeks, but after successfully deploying version 3.6.0 of the `baker` service that morning, she escaped early to try to unwind a bit.

 Her shoulders are just starting to unknot when her phone pings with a text from Julian, down in the NOC.
 Waterproof phones are a blessing, but also a curse.

 **Julian**: _Hey Jane.
-Things are still running, more or less, but latencies on everything in the baker namespace are crazy high after your last rollout, and baker itself has a weirdly high load.
+Things are still running, more or less, but latencies on everything in the `baker` namespace are crazy high after your last rollout, and `baker` itself has a weirdly high load.
 Sorry to interrupt you on the lake but can you take a look?
 Thanks!!_

-Jane stares at the phone for a long moment, then slumps and heads back to shore to dry off and grab her laptop.
+Jane stares at the phone for a long moment, heart sinking, then slowly tacks back to shore to dry off and grab her laptop.

-What she finds is strange. `baker` is taking a _lot_ of load, almost 4x what’s being reported by its usual clients, and its clients report that calls are taking much longer than they’d expect them to.
-She doublechecks the Deployment, the Service, and all the HTTPRoutes around `baker`; everything looks good. `baker`’s logs show her mostly failed requests... with a lot of duplicate requests?
+What she finds when she logs in is strange. `baker` is taking a _lot_ of load, almost 4x what’s being reported by its usual clients, and its clients report that calls are taking much longer than they’d expect them to.
+She doublechecks the Deployment, the Service, and all the HTTPRoutes around `baker`; everything looks good. `baker`’s logs show her mostly failed requests... with a lot of duplicates?
 Jane checks her HTTPRoute again, though she's pretty sure you can't configure retries there, and finds nothing.
 But it definitely looks like a client is retrying when it shouldn’t be.

 She pings Julian.